 - Summarize what you discovered using the ILA Response Group in Hypothesis.

 The involvement of students should not be underestimated.
 One of the best ways to involve students is in the self-assessment process.
-John Hattie explains why it is important for students to assess their own learning and become in the video, Assessment-Capable Learners.
+John Hattie explains why it is important for students to assess their own learning and become, as mentioned in the video, Assessment-Capable Learners.

 In addition to student self-assessment, there is a relatively new school of thought called “test-enhanced learning” that focuses on aspects of testing that can support learning.